SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is environment in kubernetes ?
 Its like a key-value pairs, we can use anywhere, it is like variables.

 ### Session-54
-- We write Dockerfiles and Manifest files in VS. Push to github.
-We create workstation in AWS and install all required client packages like docker, kubectl, eksctl.
+- We write Dockerfiles and Manifest files in VS, Push to github, We create workstation in AWS and install all required client packages like docker, kubectl, eksctl.
 We pull Dockerfiles and Manifest files in DockerHost then we push to Dockerhub then using 'eksctl' command it will create Amazon EKS kubernetes cluster and it will have multiple EC2 instances (or) nodes (or) Spot Node group (Is used to reduce the billing)
 - We dont have SSH access to EKS kubernetes cluster (Master) it is completely managed by AWS, even aws also manage Node group.
 - We need to install 'eksctl' in DockerHost (Workstation) also.
 Refer module from internet (Open-source) git repo for installing eksctl.
 You can see simple yaml file to install eksctl.
 So write a yaml file in VS.
 - So create 1 workstation and install all client packages like docker, docker-compose, kubectl, eksctl and login in superputty then check 'kubectl version' and 'eksctl version'